inventree/inventree-website/src/pages/deploy.md

 ### Other Options

-The core InvenTree server is built using the widely used python-based framework [Django](https://djangoproject.com/).
-Therefore there are  deployment methods for nearly all plattforms and architectures.
+The core InvenTree server is built using the widely used python-based framework [Django](https://www.djangoproject.com/).
+Therefore there are  deployment methods for nearly all platforms and architectures.